T-Chol/Book_a_meal/README.md

 flask db migrate  # Creates migration scripts based on model changes flask db upgrade  # Applies the migrations to the database python -m app     # Starts the Flask application

+note that medium, small and large are just test files only